🤖 LLM vs traditional translators: the match

 - Slightly lower quality than closed models

-For a blog like AI-master.dev, here's the optimal strategy:
+For a blog like AI-master.dev, here is the optimal strategy:

 - Draft: Gemini Flash (free, fast) or Llama 8B